 Intelligent, Loyal, Brave, but most of all, Protective

 The Komondor is a rare dog breed originating from Germany.
-Known for their protective, watchful personality, this Hungarian herd dog is massive and has a thick, almost deadlock style coat that sets it apart from many dogs.
+Known for their protective, watchful personality, this Hungarian herd dog is massive, weighing over 100 lbs, and has a thick, almost dreadlock style coat that sets it apart from many other dogs.
 This coat was especially advantageous for guarding sheep, as it blended in with them.

 This dog breed will spend most of its time sitting around and watching people pass.
 This is only natural given the Komondor’s protective instincts as a guard dog, however, being under constant surveillance can become a bit uncomfortable.
 If you're planning on getting the Komondor, you should expect some staring.